Martin Battersby: Early career

+Battersby was born in London.
 His father was a retail jeweller but Martin was drawn to the visual arts and he first trained as a draughtsman at Gill & Reigate.
 Later, he worked at Liberty's and then studied acting at RADA.
 His stage career was eclipsed by an interest in set design and painting and his first commission was for the Old Vic production of Hamlet with Laurence Olivier in 1937.
 This was followed by commissions for the Royal Shakespeare Company at Stratford.
 A 1956 profile in The Sketch has a page portrait by Hans Wild.
 The writer states: "Battersby assured me that he has never in his life attended an art school, or even had any art lessons.
 He is entirely self-taught."

 Cecil Beaton

 Battersby continued to expand his experience by working in the antiques trade and buying for his own eclectic collection.
 In the 1940s he worked for a short time as assistant set designer to Cecil Beaton and worked on the 1945 production of Lady Windermere's Fan.
 He later fell out with Beaton, as he did with other collaborators.